TomDeneire/InformationScience/course/_build/html/_sources/project.md

 Credit: unknown

-This document describes the exam project for the course "Information Science" for the UAntwerp Master of Linguistics (from 2021-2022 onwards: "Master of Digital Text Analysis").
+This document describes the exam project for the course "Information Science" for the UAntwerp Master of Digital Text Analysis.

 ## Description